progressivis/progressivis/doc/module_library.md

    :members:
    :exclude-members: run_step
 ```
+Module `RangeQuery` is not self-sufficient.
+It needs other modules to work.
+A simple way to provide it with an environment that allows it to work properly is to use the `create_dependent_modules()` method.

 This convenience method creates a set of modules connected to `RangeQuery` that produce the inputs required for its operation in most cases.

-In the example it is called with the default values:
+In the example below it is called with the default values:

 ```{eval-rst}
 .. literalinclude:: ./example_range_query.py